smartcontractkit/documentation/docs/chainlink-automation/introduction.md

 Chainlink Automation will reliably execute smart contract functions using a variety of triggers.

 - [Time-based trigger](#time-based-trigger): Use a [time based trigger](#time-based-trigger) to execute your function according to a time schedule.
 This feature is also called the Job Scheduler and it is a throwback to the Ethereum Alarm Clock.
-Time-based trigger contracts do not need to be [compatible](../compatible-contracts/#example-contract) with the `AutomationCompatibleInterface` contract.
+Time-based trigger contracts do not need to be [compatible](../compatible-contracts/#example-contract) with the `KeeperCompatibleInterface` contract.
 - [Custom logic trigger](#custom-logic-trigger): Use a [custom logic trigger](#custom-logic-trigger) to provide custom solidity logic that Automation Nodes evaluate (off-chain) to determine when to execute your function on-chain.
-Your contract must meet the requirements to be [compatible](../compatible-contracts/) with the `AutomationCompatibleInterface` contract.
+Your contract must meet the requirements to be [compatible](../compatible-contracts/) with the `KeeperCompatibleInterface` contract.
 Custom logic examples include checking the balance on a contract, only executing limit orders when their levels are met, any one of our [coded examples](/docs/chainlink-automation/util-overview), and many more.

 ### Time-based Trigger

 Before you begin, deploy the contract that you want to automate.
 You will also need the ABI for your contract if it has not been verified.
-Your contract does not need to be [compatible](../compatible-contracts/) with the `AutomationCompatibleInterface` contract.
+Your contract does not need to be [compatible](../compatible-contracts/) with the `KeeperCompatibleInterface` contract.

 1. Open the Chainlink Automation app.